-BERC utilizes an Excel based spreadsheet for the allocation of costs to the benefiting cost objectives.
-BERC does not base allocations on projections, funding amount or budgetary data.
+CCWD does not base allocations on projections, funding amount or budgetary data.
 All allocations are performed using the basis of staff time allocation associated with the Participant Indicator report.
 Actual time worked as reported on the employee timesheet approved by supervisor is used as the source documentation for salary.
 Administrative/Other amounts charged are re-allocated based on the percentages from the Participant Indicator report.
 Amounts are calculated by employee based on their individual pay information.
 This methodology is utilized for all salary and fringe related expenses.
 This is also used for those costs that are not specific to one program, such as office supplies.
 Staff costs benefiting multiple programs at the AJC are allocated based on customer counts from the Participant Indicator report run in the MWE which provides data regarding the number of participants served by the Center under the various funding streams.